Gdoc/Admin

 In the 20th century, European countries expanded revenues from direct taxation faster than other sources of government revenue

-As pointed out above, early-industrialized countries increase tax revenues after the First World War specifically by increasing direct forms of taxation.
-Here we provide further evidence of this, and show how the taxation of incomes became increasingly important to collect revenues in these countries, also in relation to other sources of revenue.
+As pointed out above, early-industrialized countries increased tax revenues after the First World War specifically by increasing direct forms of taxation.
+Here we provide further evidence of this and show how the taxation of incomes became increasingly important to collect revenues in these countries, also in relation to other sources of revenue.

 The graph shows the proportion of total government revenue that is accounted for by income taxation.
 The data plotted corresponds to historical estimates from Flora (1983)4 up until 1975, and more recent estimates, starting 1980, from the International Centre for Tax and Development.

-As we can see, the relative importance of income tax within government budgets fluctuates with time, but there is a clear positive trend in most cases.
+As we can see, the relative importance of income tax within government budgets fluctuates with time, but there is a clear positive trend in all cases.

 Revenue structure and government structure in the US are historically interdependent